nush777/QuickRide/README.md

     User can Search Buses From --> To Location with Coach Type and Date Based.

     🚌 Dynamic Bus:
-     For Dynamic Bus Time, We work with two predefined location_time for a specific Location with predefined location_level(e.x 1,2,3...) so that user can search from specific bus stop location.
+      - For Dynamic Bus Time, We work with two predefined location_time for a specific Location with predefined location_level(e.x 1,2,3...) so, that user can search from specific bus stop location.
     (E.X  Dhaka - Jessore - Benapole location buses .User can search

      Dhaka    -> Benapole